gldog/keep-ours-paths-merge-driver/README.md

                             Theirs version (other branches' version).
 Set by Git in %B -P PATH, --path PATH  The pathname in which the merged result will be stored.
 Set by Git in %P.
       -p MERGE-STRATEGY:PATH:PATTERN [MERGE-STRATEGY:PATH:PATTERN ...], --pathspatterns MERGE-STRATEGY:PATH:PATTERN [MERGE-STRATEGY:PATH:PATTERN ...]
                             List of paths with merge-strategy and and path-pattern, separated by ':'.
                             The path is mandatory, the merge-strategy and path-pattern are optional.
-The merge-strategy is one of
-                            ['onconflict-ours', 'always-ours'].
-Defaults to onconflict-ours.
+The merge-strategy is one of ['onconflict-ours', 'always-ours'] (defaults to 'onconflict-ours').
+If the default separator ':' shall be used in the path itself, a different separator can be defined in parameter -s/--separator.
+      -s SEPARATOR, --separator SEPARATOR
+                            Used to separate the parts MERGE-STRATEGY, PATH, PATTERN (defaults to ':')
       -o, --stdout          Print the prepared file 'theirs' to stdout.
       -t {XML,JSON}, --filetype {XML,JSON}
                             The file type to merge, one of ['XML', 'JSON'].
 Defaults to XML.
-      --version             show program's version number and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+      -v, --version         show program's version number and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Log-level: ['DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'].
 Defaults to INFO.